Home

 4. If the chosen player has the requested card, she must hand it face up to Player One.
 Player One can then ask any player (including the same player again) for another specific card.
 This continues until a chosen player does not have the required card, ending player One's turn.
 The player to the left of Player One then has their turn to ask for any card, and so on.

 5. The object of the game is to form 'books' of four cards of the same rank (for example, the four Queens).
 When a player forms a book, it is placed face up on the table in front of the player.
-At the end of the game, the player with the most books wins the game.
+At the end of Authors card game, the player with the most books wins the game.

 Hint: Listen to other players' requests.
 If you own two or three cards of that rank, you can ask them for your missing card(s) to form a book.